akeley98/MediocrePy/README.md

 An error code that should be nonzero if the factory function failed to properly initialize the MediocreInput or MediocreFunctor structure.
 In this case, you should set up the structure such that it is still safe to call `mediocre_input_destroy` or `mediocre_functor_destroy` on it once.

-(Of course MediocreInput instances also store the dimension of the input as a MediocreDimension structure.
-This will probably just be copied from whatever the user specified, though).
+Finally, MediocreInput instances also store the dimension of the input as a MediocreDimension structure.
+This will most likely just be copied from whatever the user specified.

 Prototypes and structure layouts:
         int MediocreInput.loop_function(MediocreInputControl*, void const*, MediocreDimension)